for all the faithful

 But he also, perhaps unavoidably, gave the movement the one thing it needed most: the papal seal of legitimacy.
 And he entrusted the implementation of his own encyclical to men who did not share his vision.
 The Commission for Liturgical Reform, the appointment of Bugnini, the reformed Holy Week rites—these were not betrayals by outsiders.
 They were actions taken under papal authority by a pope who believed he could control the forces he was channeling.

 Jacques Maritain, the great Thomist philosopher and no friend of reaction, captured the essential problem in a single devastating phrase.
 Watching the Nouvelle Theologiens claim to recover the authentic voice of the Church Fathers, Maritain said they were “reinventing the Fathers of the Church to the music of Hegel.”
 The same verdict applies to the liturgical reformers: they were reinventing the primitive Mass to the music of modernity.
-And Mediator Dei, for all its brilliance, could not stop a revolution that had already captured the institutions meant to prevent it.
+And Mediator Dei, for all its brilliance, could not stop what it had correctly described, because naming an error and governing against it are two separate acts, and Rome performed only the first.

 Deep Dive: Mediator Dei